Registration for the 2021 BioEHSC™ has closed, and this year’s symposium will be on April 10th and 11th!

 - Interact with UC Berkeley faculty and students: UC Berkeley is the #1 public university and one of the top engineering institutions in the world, and has distinguished professors and alumni.
 In particular, some of our past BioEHSC™ mentors include current students and alums of graduate and medical programs at Harvard, UCSF, Johns Hopkins, UC Berkeley, and many more.
 By interacting with these professors and undergraduates and learning from their experiences, students can develop skills and become poised for academic and professional success.

 - Become familiar with the engineering design process: Identify a problem, research, define targets, find a solution, analyze potential problems, before actually moving to testing - such is the design process of every engineer.
 By completing a bioengineering design project and emulating an engineer’s thought process, students can gain critical thinking and analysis skills important for every profession.

 If you would like to advertise BioEHSC™ in your high school to recruit other students interested in biotechnology, you can use this poster, which includes basic information on the contest.
-High schools can register up to three teams for the competition.
+High schools can register up to two teams for the competition.
 Each team should only consist of students from the same high school.
 More information, including a petition form and waitlists, can be found under the registration tab.

 About the BioE Honor Society

 The Bioengineering Honor Society (BioEHS) honors and encourages academic achievement among undergraduate bioengineering students at UC Berkeley.
 It does so through study groups, professional development workshops, community service events, socials, and outreach projects.

 For more information, please continue to browse our website.